International Induction Programme (IIP) overview

 Important: Health and Care Worker visa requirements

 From 1 January 2021, all European Economic Area (EEA) nationals (except Irish citizens) and international doctors will require a Health and Care Worker visa to work in the UK.
 For details on Visa applications and support from NHS England when applying, visit the Health and Care Worker Visa requirements for non UK citizens webpage.

 Features of the programme

-You will be given access to a Self-Assessment which is required to be completed prior to above review.
+You will be given access to a Self-Assessment which is required to be completed prior to the above review.

-- advice on completing forms and paperwork
+- guidance on completing forms and paperwork

 - assistance with arranging occupational health assessments